spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The left side of the **Importer Specification Editor** contains four dock widgets that deal with the input source data.
-**Source files** contains the filepath to the input file. **Source tables** contains all the different tables the file
+**Source files** contains the filepath to the current input file.
-has.
-If the file doesn't have tables or the file type doesn't have them, all of the files data will be in the one table.
+**Source tables** contains the different tables the file has or that user has set up.
-These can be selected and deselected and only the selected ones will be imported. **Source options** has a few options
+**Source options** has a few options on how to handle the incoming data.
+The available options depend on the connector type.
-on how to handle the incoming data. **Source data** allows for the previewing of the data and also of the currently
+**Source data** allows for previewing of the data selected in **Source files**
-selected mapping.
+and also of the currently selected mapping.

-The right side of the spec editor is all about mappings. **Mappings** lets you add, duplicate and remove mappings or
+The right side of the spec editor shows import mappings for the table selected in **Source tables**.
+**Mappings** lets you add, duplicate and remove mappings or
-select a mapping to modify its options. **Mapping options** allow you to specify important things like what item type
+select a mapping to modify its options. **Mapping options** allow you to specify things like what item type
 you are importing.
 In **Mapping specification** you can select the specific places in the source data where the
 object names, values etc. will be taken from.

 .. image:: img/import_editor_window.png
    :align: center

-The filepath of the data that the importer will be importing is visible in the **Source files** -widget.
-If the filetype supports tables, the tables that are to be importer can be selected under **Source tables**.
-For flat data types like csv, all the data will be shown on a single table named after the file.
+All tables available in the file selected in **Source files** are listed in **Source tables**.
+If the file does not have tables or the file type does not support them (e.g. CSV), all of the file's data will be
+in a single table called 'data'.
+The tables can be selected and deselected using the check boxes
+and only the selected ones will be imported.
 The option *Select All* is useful for selecting or deselecting all tables.
-If the Importer is opened in
-`anonymous mode`_, there is also the option to add tables.
+If the Importer is opened in `anonymous mode`_, there is also the option to add tables.

+.. tip:: Multiple CSV files can be bundled into a *datapackage* which uses its own connector in Importer.
+   Specifically, each CSV file in the datapackage shows up as a separate table in **Source tables**.
+   See :ref:`Setting up datapackages in Links` for more information on how to pack CSVs into a datapackage
+   automatically within your workflow.

-**Source options** contains options to "format" the incoming data. the available options can differ depending on the
+**Source options** contains options to "format" the incoming data.
+The available options can differ depending on the
 selected connector.
-The above picture shows the available options for excel files.
-Max rows specifies the amount of
+The above picture shows the available options for Excel files. **Max rows** specifies the amount of
-rows from the input data that are considered by the importer.
-The option *Has header* converts the first row into
+rows from the input data that are considered by the Importer.
+The option **Has header** converts the first row into
-headers. *Skip rows* and *Skip columns* skip the first *N* specified rows or columns from the table.
+headers. **Skip rows** and **Skip columns** skip the first *N* specified rows or columns from the table.
 If the table has empty rows or columns and some other data after that that you don't want to use,
-*Read until empty row/column on first column/row* -options can be used to "crop" the imported data to the
+**Read until empty row/column on first column/row** options can be used to "crop" the imported data to the
 first relevant block of information.
-Other possible options for different connector types include *Encoding, Delimiter,
+Other possible options for different connector types include
+**Encoding**, **Delimiter**, **Custom Delimiter**, **Quotechar** and **Maximum Depth**.
-Custom Delimiter, Quotechar* and *Maximum Depth*. **Load default mapping** sets all of the selections in the spec editor
+**Load default mapping** sets all of the selections in the spec editor
 to their default values.
 Be careful not to press this button unless you want to wipe the whole specification clean.

 .. note:: If you are working on a specification and accidentally press the *load default mapping* button